 The artificial intelligence readiness term refers to an organization’s capability to implement AI and leverage the technology for business outcomes (see Step 2).

-Once you’ve identified the aspects of your business that could benefit from AI, it’s time to appraise the tools you need to execute your AI implementation plan.
+Once you’ve identified the aspects of your business that could benefit from artificial intelligence, it’s time to appraise the tools and resources you need to execute your AI implementation plan.

 According to Vitali Likhadzed, ITRex CEO and Co-Founder, your AI implementation strategy will rely on five key building blocks:

 AI development talent.
-Do you have in-house IT specialists and subject matter experts (SMEs) knowing how to implement AI — both on the tech and business side — within a timeframe specified in the previous step?
-If not, do you have a budget to outsource AI development to a third-party or purchase and deploy a SaaS solution?
+Do you have in-house IT specialists and subject matter experts (SMEs) who know how to implement AI — both on the tech and business side — within a timeframe specified in the previous step?
+If not, do you have a budget to outsource AI development to a third party or purchase and deploy a SaaS solution?
 With the latter option, though, you’ll still have to hire AI developers to configure and customize the software.

 Software development, procurement, and maintenance costs.
 Depending on your business objectives, you could opt for a SaaS-based artificial intelligence tool or take the custom software engineering route.
 Both approaches have their advantages and downsides, such as the trade-off between longer AI implementation cycles and limited customization options.
 The total cost of ownership (TCO) for AI systems, either bespoke or SaaS-based, will also include vendor and maintenance fees, as well as the price of setting up and operating a cloud infrastructure (more on that later).
 The cost of SaaS-based data analytics platforms, for instance, could range between $10,000 and $25,000 per year, with licensing costs comprising a small fraction of the final estimate.